 Moreton Cullimore

 These days, he has as much of his own history laid down for that to be a thing of the past — though he continues a proud family legacy.
+This year, he spoke to SoGlos about the planning permission finally being granted to transform farmland in Tewkesbury into a quarry, with the Cullimore Group heading up operations.

 Judi Bonham

-Judi Bonham, managing director of WSP Solicitors, qualified as a solicitor in 1996 and her 27 year career has been dedicated to all aspects of family law.
+Judi Bonham, managing director of WSP Solicitors, qualified as a solicitor in 1996 and her 28 year career has been dedicated to all aspects of family law.
 As a member of Resolution she helps families and individuals to resolve issues constructively and as a member of the Law Society’s Children Panel she works closely with children, young people and parents.

 As managing director, she encourages everyone at WSP Solicitors to meet and exceed client expectations and deliver a first-class service for clients to best meet their needs by providing the support they need.
 Bonham advocates for self-development professionally and personally through mentoring, training and coaching; creating a place where colleagues can bring out the very best of themselves.